reigenatk/go-torrent/README.md

 I've also always been interested in how torrents work, since I've used them before to download completely illegal stuff.
 So naturally I thought, why not try to write a torrent client in Go?
 After all, from what I can tell, Go is usually used for backend, internet related things.
 I might be wrong though.

 Of course I didn't make this alone, I'm not that smart.
-I followed [https://blog.jse.li/posts/torrent/](this post).
+I followed <a href="https://blog.jse.li/posts/torrent">this post.</a>

 ### Terminology